PaoloAdrianilli/Research-design-project/TO DO LIST.md

 any weight required?;
 merge all the dataset and generate the actual dataset --->there is an error in the merging procedure per se

-recode through loops all the time variant variables (wormi already done)
+recode through loops all the time variant variables (wormi and many others are already done)

 give labels to values and variables (stata doesn't do that when merging)